kbridson/rails-demos-and-deets-2021-test/demo-dev-env.md

         code ~/.gitconfig
         ```

-    1. Edit the contents of the file as follows, only using your name and email:
+    1. Edit the contents of the file as follows, except using your own name and email:

         ```ini
         # This is Git's per-user configuration file.